-Second phase Placing
+First phase Second phase Placing

-Table A - Not against According to the
+5.1.
+Table A - Not Table A - Not against According to the

-the clock penalties in the 2 nd
+against the clock the clock penalties in the 2 nd

 phase, and if necessary,

-to the penalties in the 1st
+to the penalties in the 1st phase

-Table A Against the phase According to penalties
+5.2.
+Table A - Not Table A- Against the According to penalties

-and time in the 2 nd
+against the clock Clock and time in the 2 nd

-Сюск phase, athletes who do not qualify for the 2 nd Phase are placed according to the
+phase, athletes who do not qualify for the 2 nd Phase are placed according to the

-penalties in the 1 st Phase
+placed according to the

-Table A- Against According to the
+5.3.
+Table A - Against Table A- Against According to the

-the clock penalties and time in the
+the clock the clock penalties and time in the

 2 nd phase and, if

 necessary, the penalties

 and time in the 1st phase

-Table C According to the total

-· · time (Table C) of the

-2 nd phase and, if

-necessary, to the

-penalties in the 1st phase

-Table C According to the total

-time (Table C) of the

-2 nd phase, Athletes who do

-not qualify for the 2 nd -

-Phase are placed according

-to the penalties and time

-in the 1 st phase

-Table A - Not against the clock Table A- Against the Clock Table A- Against the clock

 - 6. Athletes stopped after the first (1st) phase may only be placed after Athletes who have taken part in both phases.
 Athletes who are eliminated or who retire in the second phase will be placed equal last of all Athletes who completed the second phase. - 7.
 In the event of equality for first (1st) place, the tied Athletes will be placed equal first.
-(1st) - 7.1N.
-Time penalties for a Two-Phase Competition are one (1) penalty for every four (4) seconds commenced over the time allowed.
+(1st) - 7.1 N. Time penalties for a Two-Phase Competition are one (1) penalty for every four (4) seconds commenced over the time allowed.